Meet the Maestros: Exceptional San Diego Music Teachers Ready to Inspire

 Drum Teacher

 Jason Nierenberg is a drummer who is passionate about the art of drums.
-Jason has been a passionate drummer for thirteen years, his passion for drumming has led him to learn a versatile amount of styles.
-Though his main genre is rock he likes to bring in influences from jazz and world music.
-Jason has been teaching consistently teaching for a year, and he loves spreading the love and appreciation of drums and music to a new generation of people that will hopefully pass it on.
+Jason has been a drummer for thirteen years, and his love for drumming has led him to learn a versatile amount of styles.
+Though his main genre is rock, he likes to bring in influences from jazz and world music.

 Salli Martin

 At six years old, Salli already had a passion for music and began with classical piano lessons.
 She continued her music lessons in college taught by Mary Mackenzie, graduate of Julliard, and American composer and professor, David Ward-Steinman.
-She graduated with a Psychology degree, and a Music degree from San Diego State University with honors.
+She graduated with both Psychology and Music degrees from San Diego State University, with honors.
 This combination of study has proven to be the key in teaching aspiring musicians to develop their confidence and creativity in music.
-She specializes in young beginners aspiring to learn the piano.
-She prefers a well-rounded music education for her piano students that includes piano performance pieces, music theory and ear-training.
-Her musicianship and ability to help young kids feel comfortable and have fun while learning has inspired dedicated students who have continued to study with her for years.
-Salli studied voice at the Judy Davis Studio in Oakland, California, who taught Sinatra and Steve Perry to name a few.
-She also attended several Los Angeles vocal and songwriting conferences.
-She relishes the

-nine years based in Encinitas.
-Currently she is in a duo project, performing ballads, jazz and pop music.
+Some of her students are performing in local bands in and around San Diego.
+Salli has been a part of several bands throughout her career, such as a five-piece smooth jazz band for nine years based in Encinitas.
+Currently, she is in a duo project performing ballads, jazz, and pop music.
 She has taught for over 16 years at music academies, various music schools and studios.

 Angela Stewart